Dan J. Harkey

 Welcome to Successville, a satirical take on a society obsessed with negative connotations and warnings.

-The Housing Market Is in A Dripping Downslide, Cautioning Potential Buyers to Stay Out Of The Market
+A Dripping Downslide, Cautioning Potential Buyers to Stay Out Of The Housing Market

 Drip, Drip, Drip, a Very Sustained Slippage of Buyer's Interest to Take the Plunge to Purchase Owner-Occupied And Investment Properties.